-Through our charitable foundations and employee volunteer efforts, Chubb makes a positive impact on communities around the world in the areas of education, poverty and health and the environment.
+Through its charitable foundations and employee volunteer efforts, Chubb makes a positive impact on communities around the world in the areas of education, poverty and health and the environment.

-We’re firm believers that positive contributions to the fabric of our communities return long-lasting benefits to society, our employees and our company.
+Chubb is a firm believer that positive contributions to the fabric of our communities return long-lasting benefits to society, our employees and our company.

-Since 2012, the Regional ‘Day of Service’ has been annual event for employees in Asia Pacific to engage in a diverse range of local community projects that align with Chubb's overarching philanthropic support for improving education and health, alleviating poverty and saving the environment.
-Participating countries include Australia, Hong Kong, Indonesia, Korea, Malaysia, New Zealand, Philippines, Singapore, Taiwan, Thailand and Vietnam.
+Since 2012, the Regional ‘Day of Service’ has been annual event for employees in Asia Pacific to engage in a diverse range of local community projects which align with Chubb’s overarching philanthropic support for improving education and health, alleviating poverty and saving the environment.
+The participating countries include Australia, Hong Kong, Indonesia, Korea, Malaysia, New Zealand, Philippines, Singapore, Taiwan, Thailand and Vietnam.

 Every year, over 1,000 employees across Asia Pacific bring to life some 20 meaningful projects through active volunteerism.